-It’s a bilingual English / French group with anything up to 18 adult and teen participants and each of these exercises has been used with the group and works well.
+It’s a bilingual English / French group with anything up to 18 participants and each of these exercises has been used with the group and works well.
 Where the exercises below specify a number of people, if you have a larger group, simply split everyone up into smaller groups as appropriate.

 The solo exercises are ideal if you’re working by yourself to help stimulate your mind before working on a larger project or to overcome writer’s block, or can be used with a larger group, where you simply ask everyone to share what they’ve written in groups of 3 or 4 people afterwards.